section-engineering-education/engineering-education/content/articles/time-series-decomposition-in-python/index.md

 <!--more-->
 Thus a time series can be decomposed such that each component exists independently.
 Usually, it is challenging to work with a model whose most of the cause of variation is unknown.
 In time series, some of the causes of variation to the model are deterministic.

 Analyzing a model with many causes of variation is computationally expensive.
 Therefore, we decompose those components whose variation is deterministic.
-The indeterministic ones, residuals, are then used to analyze of autocorrelation.
+The indeterministic ones, residuals, are then used to analyze autocorrelation.

 ### Prerequisites
-For the learner to gain the maximum benefit from this course, they must have basic Python programming knowledge.
+To gain the maximum benefit from this course, they must have basic Python programming knowledge.

 ### Components of the time series
 At any given time, a time series is usually composed of the following components: